tanandy/galaxie-clans/docs/_tuto_found_clan_ovh.md

 ## Assumptions

 * We will call our host `kimserver`.
 If you want to rename it, be aware to replace any occurence in the following steps.
-* We will use 2 labels that you will have to replace with actual values: `CLAN_IPV4`.
+* We will use the label `$KIM_IPV4` instead of a real IP address. replace with actual values when following instructions.
 * The domain that `kimserver` is SOA for, will be named `tuto.galaxie.clans`.
 Replace any occurence in the following steps with the domain you chose.
 * All commands are to be run from the root of your `galaxie-clans` workspace.